DCS Wireless: quick guide

 Where is Wireless Available?

 Wireless is available in every building commonly used by DCS.
-This includes the second and third floors of Pratt, the second, third and fourth floors of Sanford Fleming as well as the first, second, third, fourth, fifth and eighth floors of Bahen.
+This includes the second and third floors of Pratt, the second, third and fourth floors of Sanford Fleming as well as the first, second, third, fourth, fifth and eighth floors of Bahen (this is an incomplete list).
 In short we have endeavoured to make sure that wireless is available wherever members of the department have a tendency to be located, including the Bahen classrooms.